 Finding a blood stem cell donor

-If you need an allogeneic transplant, that means you’ll receive blood-forming cells donated by someone else.
+If you need an allogeneic or haploidentical stem cell transplant, that means you’ll receive blood-forming cells donated by someone else.
 This could be a family member, someone unrelated to you or an umbilical cord blood unit.

-Finding a donor isn't your responsibility.
-If your doctor determines that you need an allogeneic transplant, your transplant team will look for a potential donor for you.
-They may ask your family members (brothers, sisters, parents) to do human leukocyte antigen (HLA) typing.
-At the same time, they may search the NMDP RegistrySM for an unrelated donor or cord blood unit.
-When they find a potential match, additional tests will confirm if the donor or cord blood unit is the best match for you.
+If your doctor determines that you need cells from a donor, your transplant team will look for a potential donor for you.
+They may begin by testing your close family members, like siblings or parents, to see if they‘re a match.
+At the same time, they’ll search the NMDP RegistrySM for unrelated donors or cord blood units.

 Donor search FAQs